A Veteran’s Resume and Job Hunting Guide

 Alabama

-• GI Bill Comparison Tool: You can use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.
+• GI Bill Comparison Tool: Use this search tool to see if a particular on-the-job training or apprenticeship program is eligible for GI Bill benefits.

-• Still Serving Veterans: This organization offers veteran employment services at their offices in Huntsville and Phenix City.
+• Still Serving Veterans: This organization offers veteran employment services at its offices in Huntsville and Phenix City.

 Alaska

 • Easterseals Alaska: This nonprofit organization is focused on assisting people with disabilities.
-They offer a Supported Employment program for veterans, which you can use to improve your interview, job search, and application skills.
+It offers a Supported Employment program for veterans, which you can use to improve your interview, job search, and application skills.

 Arizona

-• Arizona Coalition for Military Families: You can submit a career navigation inquiry form through this organization’s website — then, they’ll get back to you to help address any barriers to employment.
+• Arizona Coalition for Military Families: You can submit a career navigation inquiry form through this organization’s website — someone will get back to you to help address any barriers to employment.

 • Arizona Job Connection: This workforce development center offers a state-level job board as well as information about local job fairs, workshops, and training opportunities.